 Check and Money Order Scams

-The underlying premise to this scam is based on the victim receiving a counterfeit check or money order, depositing the item in their own bank account, and, to "demonstrate their ability to follow instructions correctly and quickly", the victim is asked to forward a portion of the funds through a wire transfer service (Moneygram or Western Union) to the next person (the scammer).
-Later, when the counterfeit check bounces, the victim realizes that the money they have forwarded was actually their own money and it is now lost from their account.
+The underlying premise of this scam is based on the victim receiving a counterfeit check or money order, depositing the item in their own bank account, and, to "demonstrate their ability to follow instructions correctly and quickly," the victim is asked to forward a portion of the funds through a wire transfer service (Moneygram or Western Union) to the next person (the scammer).
+Later, when the counterfeit check bounces, the victim realizes that the money they have forwarded was their own money, which is now lost from their account.

 No legitimate job or company will EVER ask you to send money to them.

-You can read more about this frequent type of scam on the Federal Trade Commission's Fake Check Scams page.
+You can read more about this frequent scam on the Federal Trade Commission's Fake Check Scams page.

 Job Search Safety Tips